AdobeDocs/dynamic-media-classic.en/help/using/linking-swatch-set-web-page.md

 topic: Content Management
 level: Intermediate
 ---
-# Link a Swatch Set to a web page{#linking-a-swatch-set-to-a-web-page}
+# Link a Swatch Set to a Web page{#linking-a-swatch-set-to-a-web-page}

-After you publish a Swatch Set, you can use its associated URL or embed code in your web site or application.
-Then you can deploy the URL or embed code as necessary so users can view the Swatch Set on your web site or application.
+After you publish a Swatch Set, you can use its associated URL or embed code in your Web site or application.
+Then you can deploy the URL or embed code as necessary so users can view the Swatch Set on your Web site or application.

 >[!NOTE]
 >